-Abstract Modern high-energy physics (HEP) enterprises, such as the Belle II experiment [1,2] at the KEK

-- 3 laboratory in Japan, create huge amounts of data.
-So- - ${\mbox{\scriptsize 4}}$ $\,$ phisticated algorithms for simulation, reconstruction, - visualization, and analysis are required to fully exploit - s visualization, and analysis are required to fully ex - 6 the potential of these data.
+Abstract Modern high-energy physics (HEP) enterprises, such as the Belle II experiment [1,2] at the KEK laboratory in Japan, create huge amounts of data.
+Sophisticated algorithms for simulation, reconstruction, visualization, and analysis are required to fully exploit the potential of these data.

-We describe the core components of the Belle II software that provide the foundation for the development

-- 9 of complex algorithms and their efficient application on - large data sets.
+We describe the core components of the Belle II software that provide the foundation for the development of complex algorithms and their efficient application on large data sets.